owncast/owncast.github.io/content/docs/social.md

 toc: true
 ---

-Owncast people to follow, engage with your server, and share your stream with others on what is known as the Fediverse, a decentralized network of services.
+Owncast allows people to follow, engage with your server, and share your stream with others on what is known as the Fediverse, a decentralized network of services.

 {{<versionsupport feature="Social functionality" version="0.0.11">}}